ChyuuMC/chyuumc.github.io/_posts/2022-11-28-winter-skincare.markdown

-As somebody who is originally from a region of 95% and above humidity, facing a dry winter weather for the first time was not easy.
-I had cracked skin to a point where it starts to bleed especially at my knuckles.
+As somebody who came from a region that has 95% and above relative humidity, facing a dry winter weather for the first time was not easy.
+I had cracked skin especially on my knuckles to a point where it starts to bleed.
 Since then I started to explore ways to keep my skin hydrated and protected from the wind and cold.

-### Body care
+#### Body care

 It is pretty simple.
 I just need two things: body cream and hand cream.

-##### Body Cream
+###### Body Cream

 Look for a light weight moisturiser.
 I would recommend these: